-From functional to usability flaws, software contains major issues related to design, function and accessibility.
+From functional to usability flaws, the software contains major issues related to design, function, and accessibility.
 Some of the design issues include splitting the large name into two parts, cosmetic and table alignment issues.
 Consequently, the software also contains major usability issues.
-It doesn’t display any message after changing the password or no window is popped up when user enters an invalid user name or password.
-So, it has real problems with the password verification and change password test cases.
+It doesn’t display any message after changing the password or no window is popped up when the user enters an invalid user name or password.
+So, it has real problems with password verification and changing password test cases.

-- Integration Testing: Integration testing is one of the new aspect of testing for us.
+- Integration Testing: Integration testing is one of the new aspects of testing for us.
 It includes different modules of software, tested together by combining them in a group.

 - Billing Models: We also came across different types of hotel management billing models.
-These include different methods of calculation of taxes, category wise billing and addition of other services.
+These include different methods of calculation of taxes, category wise billing, and the addition of other services.

 Functional Testing: This is the type of block box testing which is included in the quality assurance processes to assess the functional performance of the system against the specifications and the requirements.
 Functional testing is primarily conducted by feeding the requirements into the testing module, running it on the existing system, and then examining the output against the desired results.
 If the outcome has a lot of deviations and variations from the expectations, from a developmental perspective, then it is cataloged under the defective components.